-File handle of a bed file containing the regions for which to compute the coverage.
+bedFile [list of file_handles.]
+Each file handle corresponds to a bed file containing the regions for which to compute the coverage.
 This option overrules binLength, numberOfSamples and stepSize.

-blackListFileName: str

-A string containing a BED file with blacklist regions.
+blackListFileName [str] A string containing a BED file with blacklist regions.

 extendReads: bool, int